 Below is a list of in-print works in this collection, presented in series order or publication order as applicable.

-In this deft analysis, Sen argues that the dictum “all men are created equal” serves largely to deflect attention from the fact that we differ in age, gender, talents, physical abilities, material advantages, and social background.
+Here Sen deftly argues that the dictum “all people are created equal” serves largely to deflect attention from the fact that we differ in age, gender, talents, physical abilities, material advantages, and social background.
 He argues for concentrating on higher, more basic values: individual capabilities and freedom to achieve objectives.

 Confronting Poverty: Prescriptions for Change

 Confronting Poverty proposes thoughtful reforms in employment and training, child support, health care, education, welfare, immigration, and urban policies, all crafted from the successes, as well as the failures, of policies over the past three decades.

 The authors challenge the view that restraining government social spending and cutting welfare should be our top domestic priorities.
 Instead, they propose policies that would reduce poverty by supplementing the earnings of low-wage workers and increasing the employment prospects of the jobless.

 The Matching Law: Papers in Psychology and Economics

 This collection consists of Richard J. Herrnstein’s most important and original contributions to the social and behavioral sciences—his papers on choice behavior in animals and humans and on his discovery and elucidation of a general principle of choice called the matching law.